danithered/agrn/README.md

         - 0: The default value will be set on all of the decay rate values.
 (EZ EGY ARGUMENTUM, HOGY 0?)
         - 1: The same dacey rate will be applied.
 (EZ MEG EGY MÁSIK ARGUMENTUM?
 VAGY A 0 ÉS AZ 1 AZOK UGYANAZON ARGUMENTUM LEHETSÉGES ÉRTÉKEI?)
         - the overall number of genes (unique + non-unique + signals): it gives a value for each decay rate.
 (MIVAN?
 EZT NEM ÉRTEM, MEG KELL ADNI AZ ÖSSZES GÉN SZÁMÁT ÉS UTÁNA EGY MÁSIK SZÁMOT A DECAY-RE?)
 If a negative value is given, the default value will be applied.
-    - `ActionBoost`: It increases the expression levels of gened expressed in a state.
-Argoments:
+    - `ActionBoost`: Increases the expression levels of the genes expressed in a state.
+Arguments:
         - stage (character / integer): Which stage should be amplified.
-        - strength (double - optional): How much should each state be amplified.
-It defaults to maximal expression value ($E$).
+        - strength (double - optional): The extent of the amplification.
+Its default value is the maximal expression level ($E$).
-    - The commands can be timed by stages.
-After the commands '@' sign invokes a timer.
-If applied, this timer executes the command at a specific stage during simulation (so not during the evaluation of the settings section).
+    - The commands can be timed by stages (NEM CSAK AZ `ActionSwitch` COMMAND LEHET IDŐZÍTVE?).
+After the commands, an '@' sign invokes a timer.
+If applied, this timer executes the command at a specific stage.
 The program checks at the beginning of each iteration step which stage is expressed at most, based on their Pearson correlation coefficients ($r$).
 If the highest $r$ values exceeds a treshold value, the corresponding command will be executed.
 The structure of the timer is as follows: `command @ stage delay treshold`, where:
-        - `command`: The command (with argoments) to be timed.
+        - `command`: The command (with arguments) to be timed.
-        - `stage` (character / integer): The name (or number) of the stage which upon becoming the mostly expressed stage the command is executed.
+        - `stage` (character / integer): The name (or number) of the stage in which the command is to be executed.
-        - `delay` (double - optional): The length of the time interval in which the stage is expressed.
-It defaults to zero (so immediate response).
+        - `delay` (double - optional): The time interval that the system spent in a given stage after which the command is to be executed.
+Its default value is zero (immediate response).
-        - `treshold` (double - optional): The treshold value which has to be exceeded for a stage to be considered "dominant".
-It defaults to 0.95.
+        - `threshold` (double - optional): Pearson correlation coefficient threshold value which has to be exceeded for a stage to be considered "dominant".
+Its default value is 0.95.

 ## Rcpp wrapper